hannybear88/Object-Relational-Mapping-ORM-Challenge-E-commerce-Back-End/README.md

 ## Description
 Our challenge for this assignment was build the back end for an e-commerce site.
 We’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
 This assignment was quite challenging.
 Although also very helpful for future work.
 It was extremely helpful being provided starter code.
+You can [click here](https://github.com/hannybear88/Object-Relational-Mapping-ORM-Challenge-E-commerce-Back-End) to see my code for this project.

+If you need support or have any questions about the repo, please [open an issue](https://github.com/hannybear88/Node.js-Challenge-Professional-README-Generator/issues) or contact me via email at hannahkchung88@gmail.com.
+You can find more of my work on my GitHub, [hannybear88](https://github.com/hannybear88/).

 ## Table of Contents
 * [Installation](#installation)